hybridgroup/artoo-ardrone/README.md

 The ARDrone is a WiFi device, so there is no additional work to establish a connection to a single drone.
 However, in order to connect to multiple drones, you need to perform some configuration steps on each drone via SSH.

+PLEASE NOTE: When you first connect to the ARDrone by calling the `start` method, if it is in "emergency" mode, Artoo will automatically reset it back "normal" mode, to be able to fly.

 ## Contributing

 1. Fork it